 The Bolsonaro and Trump Administrations have negotiated several agreements intended to strengthen the bilateral commercial relationship.
 During Bolsonaro's March 2019 official visit to Washington, the United States and Brazil agreed to take steps toward lowering trade barriers for certain agricultural products.
-Brazil agreed to implement a tariff rate quota that would allow the import of 750,000 tons of U.S. wheat annually without tariffs and to adopt "science-based conditions" that could enable imports of U.S. pork.
-In exchange, the United States agreed to send a U.S. Department of Agriculture Food Safety and Inspection Service team to Brazil to audit the country's raw beef inspection system.
-The Bolsonaro Administration had hoped the audit would quickly reopen the U.S. market to Brazilian beef and has expressed frustration that U.S. restrictions remain in place.
-The United States has not allowed fresh beef imports from Brazil since 2017, when Brazilian investigators discovered that some of the country's top meat processing companies, including JBS and BRF, had bribed food inspectors to approve the sale of tainted products.
+Brazil agreed to adopt a tariff rate quota-implemented in November 2019-to allow the importation of 750,000 tons of U.S. wheat annually without tariffs.
+Brazil also agreed to adopt "science-based conditions" that could enable imports of U.S. pork.
+In exchange, the United States agreed to send a U.S. Department of Agriculture Food Safety and Inspection Service (FSIS) team to Brazil to audit the country's raw beef inspection system.
+66

+The United States had suspended imports of raw beef from Brazil in June 2017, after Brazilian investigators discovered that some of the country's top meat processing companies, including JBS and BRF, had bribed food inspectors to approve the sale of tainted products.
+FSIS began inspecting all meat products arriving from Brazil and refused entry to 11% of Brazilian fresh beef products in the months leading up to the suspension.
+The Bolsonaro Administration had hoped an FSIS audit would quickly reopen the U.S. market to Brazilian beef and expressed frustration that U.S. import restrictions remained in place through the end of 2019.
+On February 21, 2020, however, the Trump Administration reportedly lifted the suspension after determining that "Brazil's food safety inspection system governing raw intact beef is equivalent to that of the [United States].
+Some consumer advocates, industry groups, and Members of Congress remained concerned about Brazilian meat.
 A bill introduced in April 2019 (S. 1124, Tester) would suspend all beef and poultry imports from Brazil while a working group evaluates the extent to which those imports pose a threat to food safety.

 The United States and Brazil announced several other agreements during Bolsonaro's March 2019 official visit.
 A technology safeguards agreement, which the Brazilian congress ratified in November 2019, will enable the launch of U.S.-licensed satellites from Alcântara space center in Brazil's northeastern state of Maranhão.
-The United States also endorsed Brazil's accession to the Organisation for Economic Co-operation and Development in exchange for Brazil agreeing to gradually give up its "special and differential treatment" status, which grants special rights to developing nations at the WTO.
+The United States also endorsed Brazil's accession to the Organisation for Economic Co-operation and Development in exchange for Brazil agreeing to